What is Colonoscopy Procedure?

 • Air or Water Insufflation: To improve visibility and maneuverability, the doctor might introduce a small amount of air or water into the colon, slightly expanding it.

-• Polyp Detection and Removal: If polyps or other abnormalities are detected, the doctor can use specialized instruments to remove them.
+• Polyp Detection and Removal: If polyps or other abnormalities are detected, the doctor can remove them using specialized instruments.
 This process is painless and often goes unnoticed by the patient.

 • Biopsy (if needed): If an area appears suspicious, the doctor may perform a biopsy, which involves collecting a small tissue sample for further analysis.

-• Completion and Withdrawal: The colonoscope is gently withdrawn after the examination.
-The procedure typically takes 30 to 60 minutes, depending on various factors.
+• Completion and Withdrawal: After the examination, the colonoscope is gently withdrawn.
+Depending on various factors, the procedure typically takes 30 to 60 minutes.

-To schedule a colonoscopy or seek more information about the procedure, contact a medical team specializing in gastroenterology or colorectal care.
+A medical team specializing in gastroenterology or colorectal care performs a colonoscopy procedure.
 Here are the professionals and resources you can reach out to:

 • Consult Your Doctor: Consult your gastroenterologist or healthcare provider to schedule the Colonoscopy and discuss any medical conditions, medications, or allergies you have.